kubernetes-sigs/descheduler/README.md

 - A `nodeSelector` on the pod
 - Any `Tolerations` on the pod and any `Taints` on the other nodes
 - `nodeAffinity` on the pod
+- Resource `Requests` made by the pod and the resources available on other nodes
 - Whether any of the other nodes are marked as `unschedulable`

 E.g.